ianare/django-memcache-admin/README.rst

 The following key/value settings are available:

+REFRESH_RATE — integer
-``REFRESH_RATE`` : integer — Sets the auto-update refresh rate in milliseconds for the server information in the dashboard.
+  Sets the auto-update refresh rate in milliseconds for the server information in the dashboard.
   Note that auto-updating must still be activated in the dashboard for this to take effect.
   If set to ``None``, refreshing will be disabled (unavailable in the dashboard interface).
   Default is 5000 milliseconds (5 seconds).

+CACHE — string
+  The cache definition to use.
+Default is "default".

 Compatibility